amcneil36/amcneil36.github.io/programs/CityStats/readme.md

 ### The .csv file can be found here: <a href="https://amcneil36.github.io/programs/CityStats/CityStats.csv" download>https://amcneil36.github.io/programs/CityStats/CityStats.csv</a>

+## Weather and Demographics data calculated on the county level (CountyStats.csv)
+CountyStats.csv is a .csv file with weather and demographics data for all USA counties.
+All data is on the county level.
+This means that you can see things like the average summer high for the county.
+All numbers in this .csv (including population density) are calculated from using a weighted average except for the county population column.
+The county population is just a sum of the population of all cities in the county.
+The weighted average is used for the rest of the columns so that a city of 10 people has less influence on the data than a city of 1,000,000 people.
+This is so the statistics are representative of a typical person living there.
+The data for this .csv was calculated from using the data from CityStats.csv.
+CountyStats.csv can be found here: <a href="https://amcneil36.github.io/programs/CountyStats/CountyStats.csv" download>https://amcneil36.github.io/programs/CountyStats/CountyStats.csv</a>

+## Weather and Demographics data calculated on the metro level (MetroStats.csv)
+This .csv is very similar to CountyStats.csv exept the data is provided on the metro level as opposed to the county level.
+MetroStats.csv can be found here: <a href="https://amcneil36.github.io/programs/MetroStats/MetroStats.csv" download>https://amcneil36.github.io/programs/MetroStats/MetroStats.csv</a>

+## Weather and Demographics data calculated on the State level (StateStats.csv)
+This .csv is very similar to CountyStats.csv exept the data is provided on the State level as opposed to the county level.
+StateStats.csv can be found here: <a href="https://amcneil36.github.io/programs/StateStats/StateStats.csv" download>https://amcneil36.github.io/programs/StateStats/StateStats.csv</a>

 ### Column name descriptions

 | Column name | Description (if necessary) | Data source | Date updated |